-Audience based on demography: Demographics are socio-economic factors that describe individuals.
-Demographic factors include attributes like age, education, geographic location, gender, income, and so on.
+Demographics are socio-economic factors that describe individuals.
+Demographic analysis factors include attributes like age, education, geographic location, gender, income, geographic segmentation, and so on.

-For example, researchers group individuals based on the products they specifically look at or show interest in.
+For example, researchers group individuals based on the products they look at or are interested in.
 This helps them target individuals to capture their feedback on the expectations of the products and services to enhance them further.

 For example, you can offer a new action movie to action movie enthusiasts and get their feedback on different parameters you set to collect genuine feedback.